uashogeschoolutrecht/function-app-refreshlogging/README.md

 ```
-The two input variables form the class are the accesstoken (which can be retrieved with the definition that was show earlier) and the workspace name.
+The two input variables for the class are the accesstoken (which can be retrieved with the definition that was show earlier) and the workspace name.
 Right now, we only want to check de D&A prod data sources workspace.
 What the script does is check all dataset ID’s and names that are in the specified workspace.
 It takes these Id's and checks the refresh log from the following endpoint: `https://api.powerbi.com/v1.0/myorg/groups/{workspaceId}/datasets/{datasetId}/refreshes`.
 It returns a data frame with info on all those datasets.
 This information is stored and will later be used to send out a teams message.

 ### Post messages to Team channel
 Now that we have our refresh information, we can send a message to the team’s channel.
 In order to do this, we need to set up a connection with the Webhook application in Microsoft teams (you need to request access with the IT department).
 Please check the [documentation](https://learn.microsoft.com/en-us/microsoftteams/platform/webhooks-and-connectors/how-to/add-incoming-webhook?tabs=dotnet) on how to setup the webhook.

-Once you have set this up you have a connection string to teams.
-Add both the webhook and the incomingwebhook keys to the vault.
-With the following python code you can send updates:
+Once you have set this up you have a connection to teams, with the following python code you can send updates:

 ```python
 def sendTeamsAlert(dataframe,webhook,incomingwebhook):